sid410/CV-Pipeline-Benchmarker/README.md

 # CV-Pipeline-Benchmarker
-For monitoring CPU usage of each processes spawned in the script and total usage of each core.
+Monitor CPU usage of each processes spawned in the script and total usage of each core.

 ### Run the virtual environment